 Not convinced yet?
-These figures highlight the importance of LinkedIn as a professional networking platform:
+These statistics show LinkedIn’s importance as a professional networking platform:

 Don’t take my word for it; recent research supports the influence of online technology on the job search.
-The 2018 LinkedIn Workforce Report explains that 20,000 companies in the US use LinkedIn to recruit candidates and 3 million jobs are posted on LinkedIn every month and 20 million companies have a LinkedIn presence.
+The December 2020 LinkedIn Workforce Report explains that in the US, 3 million jobs are posted on LinkedIn every month and 20 million companies have a LinkedIn presence.

 For more information on using LinkedIn for your job search, see my blog post “How to Use LinkedIn to Advance Your Career.”